Photo of a life-sized photo of me on the ceiling, with my drool dripping down to the floor.

 My work is very much installation based, I like to permeate a space, make it my own, because I am not welcome in so many.
 I get inside, as much as I can, with myself and my fluids.
 I try to get inside your minds, and laugh, and scream.

 I am a third generation white settler, of German and British descent.
 I live and work by the Birrarung, on the stolen lands of the Wurundjeri and Boonwurrung people of the Kulin nation.
 I pay my respects to Elders both past, present and to the future.
+Land that was never ceded, sovereignty that was never ceded.
 Land that was, and still is being stolen.

 My access needs are time to communicate, zoom when appropriate and power wheelchair access when not.
 These needs may cost more, but it's my life.